-\begin{enumerate} \item[$\bullet$] \textbf{Limitations of data depth}\\ The data depth is crucial for assessing the completeness of tidal structures.
+The data depth is crucial for assessing the completeness of tidal structures.
 In this work, we make use of imaging data from the DESI Legacy Survey, which reaches down to $r$ or $g$ $\sim$23-24 mag.
-For the globular clusters in our sample, this depth corresponds to 2-3 magnitudes below the main-sequence turnoff, thereby encompassing the majority of stellar populations associated with the clusters.
-Importantly, the Legacy Survey represents the deepest publicly available wide-field dataset that contains the largest number of globular clusters.
-Thus, the data employed here greatly reduces the biases arising from limited photometric depth, allowing a more complete characterization of tidal features.
+For the GCs in our sample, this depth corresponds to 2-3 magnitudes below the main-sequence turnoff, thereby encompassing the majority of stellar populations associated with the clusters.
+Importantly, the Legacy Survey represents the deepest publicly available wide-field dataset that contains the largest number of GCs.
+Thus, the data employed here greatly reduces the biases arising from limited photometric depth, allowing for a more complete characterization of tidal features.

 In addition, for each cluster, we compared our matched-filter results with previous studies, including those based on deeper imaging (see the cluster-specific discussions in Appendix \ref{sec:appendix_clusters}), in order to evaluate the consistency of the detected features.
 This cross-validation approach helps minimize the risk of misclassification due to depth-related biases and ensures the reliability of our morphological classification.